ImogenWren/jsonMessenger_library/README.md

  ## Use
  _This library is configured for different users entirely within the `jsonConfig.h` file._

 ### Modifying jsonConfig.h

+0. User Options:
+ _Various options are provided to the user for different use cases and hardware available_

+ // Some stuff about the queue system

  1. Define an enum to define variable types, These will be linked to a state enum so when a message with a keyword is received, we can look up what data type will be included with the message
  ```